11th August, 2021

 How much weight is safe to lift and carry at work?
 Lifting, moving and carrying are part of most jobs.
 From time to time, or all the time.
 We need to know if a load is safe to lift - or not.
 But what are the legal limits and guidelines surrounding manual handling?

-Manual handling is found in nearly every workplace in one form or another.
-Whether you are moving boxes in an office, carrying bricks on a construction site, or even lifting people in health professions.
+You lift and carry things all the time.
+Manual handling happens in nearly every workplace in one form or another.
+Whether you are moving boxes in an office, carrying bricks on a construction site, or even lifting and moving people in health professions.

 The law does not identify a maximum weight limit.
 It places duties on employers to manage or control risk; measures to take to meet this duty will vary depending on the circumstances of the task.

 And if you think about it, it is easy to see why setting a weight limit would not be practical.
 People are all different and have different capabilities.
 The world’s strongest man could safely lift a weight above that of the average male.
 And people have different fitness levels, health requirements, and conditions.

 People’s requirements and capabilities can also change over time.
 What someone was able to lift safely several years ago might have changed.
 Maybe they got ill and became weaker.
 Or perhaps they went on a health kick and got fitter.
 If nothing else, they definitely got older.